paretomansmartvotesim/paretomansmartvotesim.github.io/commonground.md

 In practice, voters can adjust their self-reported distances, which is called using a strategy.
 Jameson Quinn has a good discussion of strategies in the links at the end of this page.
 Basically, using strategies means score voting looks a lot like approval voting.

-In the example below, the J=Judge strategy measures distance well and would best find the median.  <br>The N=Normalize strategy is basically using the full power of your vote.  <br>The F="frontrunner" strategy considers polling data and makes score voting very similar to approval voting.
+In the example below,

+- the J=Judge strategy measures distance well and would best find the median,
+- the N=Normalize strategy is basically using the full power of your vote, and
+- the F=Frontrunner strategy considers polling data and makes score voting very similar to approval voting.

 {% include sim.html link="[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VSy04DMQz8l5wjFCdO7O6ZP4Dbag_QLqJS1a3aIoQQfDt2pr0UVTmMX5mMHX-HFIZxlBaJZYojkUbS5lY1i7NbKpdYzmYVmaYYyK9RMj-x-yUMKQYOQ_glCjHUMFAMzaosKQYp_juW0buZ1d0Mpf4WuYRmwkuk7OGMMJQQAyqgdTlkQogN7dlqsOrJbHwWzNRrcgaAJjM8oykGDUGBp_CMJdsAfJAmJbqWAq6SkQJXAVcxrpHi5XhxQxVYCxo3nlgiW5qd2OvYG_YBcL4axd90g_tdvqVm9M2C34FgXvVgxRgrASC1FgCkVvxiRdtVkNP-VkXbLQHQcMMfNDTcam_FBTZQNChoGLxAgeCuQIEUePg_wf_JdZEESb2ZkaAlBaFSZ1KIUYhRECoIFXoUfApZ6rIebDFeX3a75fz8dZhtn5_Wy3G2jT69L5-P82l93B7O22Xvm_6x38xv2_28CT9_6sQykEkDAAA)"